 Duplicate bridge is not my WHOLE life, at least not yet.
-But I am having a lot of fun playing in tournaments in the West.
+But I had a lot of fun playing in tournaments in the West.
 I used to run a couple duplicate bridge games in Hayward and San Leandro in the 70s and early 80s, partnering with other bridge club owners.
 I "retired" from bridge in 1981 just before getting married.
 About 20 years later I started playing again.
 After retirement and getting into Genealogy in 2007, I played mainly at the East Bay Community Bridge Center in Oakland.
 I cut back my bridge playing completely after the pandemic started.
-I've served on local ACBL Board of Directors in South County and Diablo Valley Units.
-I also authored several web sites to help bridge club get their results on-line in the early 2000's.
-Current URLs of the three units are (also, see what they looked like in 2007 for multiple times):

 Bridgewinners.com - Put together by Gavin Wolpert.
 Excellent source of high-level bridge articles.

 Bridgehands.com - Friend of mine's web site, very extensive on all kinds of bridge lessons.

 BridgeGuys.com is one of the most extensive coverage of bridge bidding conventions.